pointhi/kicad-footprint-generator/README.md

 ```
 KicadModTree        - The KicadModTree framework which is used for footprint generation
 docs                - Files required to generate a sphinx documentation
-kicad_mod           - my old framework, which should be considered as legacy now
 scripts             - scripts which are generating footprints based on this library
 ```